-Although the scheme will predominantly invest in equity and equity related instruments of dividend yielding companies, it retains the flexibility to take some exposure beyond the dividend yielding companies, based on the asset allocation pattern of the scheme.
+Although the scheme will predominantly invest in stocks as per the services related theme, it retains the flexibility to take some exposure other than services related theme based on the asset allocation pattern of the scheme.

 The scheme may use Derivatives traded on recognized stock exchanges for the purpose of hedging, portfolio rebalancing and other purposes as may be permitted by SEBI.